1jonahg1/dynamic-video-speed/README.md

 While this tool offers a convenient solution for adjusting the speed of a video based on the speaker's rate, it is important to note that the current process can take a significant amount of time, especially due to the time it takes in saving each segment's mp4's seperately before reassembling them.

 # Contributions
 Contributions are welcome!
-If you would like to contribute, please open a pull request.
+If you would like to contribute through code or with ideas for improvements, please open a pull request.